As a landlord in New York City, you are required to pay tenant water bills.

 2. Tamper-Proof Shower Heads

 Unbeknownst to landlords, tenants routinely replace your shower heads with their own upon move-in.
+They may even tamper with the low-flow showerheads you have in place, destroying your property and flushing your money down the toilet.
 This is all the more likely if you installed cheaper low-flow models that fail to provide "high-flow experiences."

 You can prevent this from happening by installing hidden, tamper-proof regulators.
-Our average multi-family building client sees a 30 percent reduction with this measure alone.
+An average multi-family building landlord sees a 30 percent reduction in water use with this measure alone.

 3. Wireless Toilet Monitoring

 We know, it sounds like something out of The Jetsons.
-But you can now wirelessly monitor unit toilet activity from your smartphone.
+But you can now actually wirelessly monitor toilet activity from your smartphone.

 4. Install Faucet Aerators